 Soon after I start other early crops including cabbage, carrots, lettuces, onions, parsnips, radishes, squash, and turnips.
 We may be cursed by a late spring snowstorm, but if we all waited until it was safe, we wouldn’t have enough time to grow anything at all.

-Apple Blossoms Means Time To Plant More Veggies
+Apple Blossoms Means Time to Plant More Veggies

 In May, when the apple buds plump up and the blossoms start to pop open, conditions are right for the next group (and some succession plantings) of veggies.

-This includes arugula, asparagus, beans, beets, broccoli, carrots, cauliflower, corn, cucumbers, lettuces, mixed greens, mizuna, potatoes, snow peas, spinach, swiss chard, squash, zucchini.
+This includes arugula, asparagus, beans, beets, broccoli, carrots, cauliflower, corn, cucumbers, lettuces, mixed greens, mizuna, potatoes, snow peas, spinach, Swiss chard, squash, zucchini.

 Clematis — Watch Before You Prune

-When you don’t know what type of clematis you have, its blooming time can help guide you to the right pruning time.
+When you don’t know what type of clematis you have, that plant’s own blooming time can help guide you to the right pruning time.
 If it blooms before June, don’t prune!
 In other words, don’t clip off forming flower buds in late spring if you know that’s when it flowers.
 Wait until the plant has finished blooming to tidy it up.
 Dare I say, it’s just common sense if your goal is flowers, flowers, flowers.

 PSST!
-The Birds Are Trying To Tell You Something
+The Birds Are Trying to Tell You Something

 Seed saving can seem daunting to the new gardener.
 How and when to do it?
 The birds will tell you when.
 Watch as your flowers fade and seeds form.
 The birds go for the dry, toasty, delicious seeds.
 I watch for their pick of the day, get a container and some scissors, and clip off those flower heads.
 The seeds are kept in a cool, dry place indoors, ready for planting in the spring.